 • a faculty and community of art professionals in all the arts strands who prepare students for post-secondary education or career paths.

 Each artist/art organization begins by presenting an artwork before the class.
 Discussion happens regarding cultural context, influences, artists’ process, techniques, etc. with the class.
 Often short lessons, during the school day, are lead by the artist utilizing the same techniques that were used in the displayed artwork.
-After school workshops are offered giving the students a chance to work more closely, over an extended period of time, with the artist to develop their own artworks.
+After school workshops are offered to give the students a chance to work more closely, over an extended period of time, with the artist to develop their own artworks.
 Every workshop culminates in an exhibit/performance within the community.
 Often these performance opportunities are associated with our Arts Alive and Arts Arcata events.
-In this way community members act as hosts.
+In this way, community members act as hosts.
 Art Works artists often act as mentors to individual students throughout the year outside of the workshop experience.
 This relationship is especially important for AAI seniors developing their senior projects.
 All workshops are designed to provide students with exposure to the world of the working artist.

 Our partnerships are the heart of the program and the greatest source of creative catalyst for the students.